liyingli-math/liyingli-math.github.io/content/emacs/index.md

 -   The `org-roam-buffer` (on the right) keeps tracks of all the back-links and gives preview.

+#### Why Emacs/Org-roam, not ... {#why-emacs-org-roam-not-dot-dot-dot}

+Org roam has the following advantages over other note-taking applications.

+-   All note files are text files, which are easy to sync and manage.
+If a better note system appears in Emacs in the future, the migration will also be simple.
+-   For math notes, the LaTeX support is the best.
+-   The note systems is as extensible and customizable as Emacs.
+-   For the last 40 years Emacs has been evolving and adopting new technologies, and will keep doing so in the future.
+This is ideal for a life-long personal knowledge database.
+I am excited to see how AI becomes parts of Emacs.

 ### Reference Management {#reference-management}

 I use Zotero to manage my references and full-text PDFs.